Table of Contents

 Note: A typical symptom of spontaneous abortions is vaginal bleeding.

-Abortus imminens is the imminent miscarriage and is generally reversible.
-Typically, patients present with vaginal bleedings and a – yet – closed uterine orifice.
+Abortus imminens refers to the imminent miscarriage, and it is generally reversible.
+Typically, patients present with vaginal bleeding and a (still) closed uterine orifice.

 Pregnancy is still intact and infantile heart sounds are still detectable.
 In terms of therapy, physical rest with the administration of magnesium should be sought.